ni/measurement-plugin-service-extension-example/docs/README.md

 # Custom Measurement Plugin Services

-This README provides a step-by-step guide to create a custom service.
-The process involves creating a proto file, generating stubs, establishing a connection, and using the custom service in different measurements.
+This README provides a step-by-step guide to integrate custom services into a measurement plug-in.
+The process involves defining a service, generating stubs, establishing a connection, and using the custom services in various measurements.

 ## Steps

-- Define the service.
+- Define the custom service and rpc methods under the service definition specifying the request and response types.
   - Example:
   [Logger service proto](../src/csv_logger/log_measurement.proto).
 - Generate server interfaces from the service definition.
 Implement the servicer interface generated from the service definition, ensuring that the method implementation is complete.
 - Set up a gRPC server to handle client requests and execute the service's tasks.
+- Register the server location with the discovery service using the discovery client which ensures the custom services available to public.
   - Example:
   [Logger service implementation](../src/csv_logger/logger_service.py).
 - Establish the connection to communicate with the service methods.